MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-history-2019.md

 ---
 title: Release history for SQL Server 2019 on Linux
 description: This article contains the release history for SQL Server 2019 running on Linux.
-Information is included for all Cumulative Updates and GDRs.
+Information includes all Cumulative Updates and GDRs.
 author: rwestMSFT
 ms.author: randolphwest
 ms.reviewer: amitkh, vanto